Rules and Event Information

 - Other Rule Violations - 5 to 25 points

-Note: Other Rule Violations include, but are not limited to dancer prompting, videography or photography violation, facility abuse, screaming, dancer heckling or other unsportsmanlike behavior.
+Note: Other Rule Violations include, but are not limited to dancer prompting, videography or photography violation, facility abuse, screaming, dancer heckling or other unsportsmanlike behavior while at the event.
 Spotlight reserves the right to assess penalties, adjudicate only or disqualify routines and/or a studio if deemed necessary.

 AWARDS: NOVICE GEMS & FUTURE GEMS